gabriellaberman/portfolio/README.md

     geom: (sfc) lat/lon coordinates at 5x5 degree resolution

   columns: full_ll.csv
-    year: year the data was collected
+    year: (num) year the data was collected
-    fishery: in this case it is "L" for longline
+    fishery: (chr) in this case it is "L" for longline
-    total_effort: WCPFC metadata is not clear on what this column is measurin
+    total_effort: (num) WCPFC metadata is not clear on what this column is measurin
-    total_observed_effort: WCPFC metadata is not clear on what this column is measurin
+    total_observed_effort: (num) WCPFC metadata is not clear on what this column is measurin
-    observer_coverage: percent of fleet with observers on board
+    observer_coverage: (num) percent of fleet with observers on board

-  columns: full_ll.csv
+  columns: full_ps.csv
-    year: year the data was collected
+    year: (num) year the data was collected
-    fishery: in this case it is "S" for purse seine
+    fishery: (chr) in this case it is "S" for purse seine
-    total_effort: WCPFC metadata is not clear on what this column is measuring
+    total_effort: (num) WCPFC metadata is not clear on what this column is measuring
-    total_observed_effort: WCPFC metadata is not clear on what this column is measurin
+    total_observed_effort: (num) WCPFC metadata is not clear on what this column is measurin
-    observer_coverage: percent of fleet with observers on board
+    observer_coverage: (num) percent of fleet with observers on board